GustavoCaso/n2o/README.md

     	Notion page properties to convert to Obsidian frontmater.
     	You can select multiple properties using a comma-separated list.

+  -save-to-disk
-  -vault-folder string
+    	write the pages in the Obsidian vault -vault-folder string
     	folder to store pages inside the Obsidian Vault -vault-path string